Eris-Margeta/dircontxt/README.md

 This file is the core of the versioning system.

 -   **Purpose**: A compact, machine-readable archive of the project's state.
 It serves as the "memory" of the last run, enabling comparison for diff generation.
 -   **IMPORTANT**: **Do not delete this file between runs.** Deleting it will reset the versioning, and the next snapshot will start over at `V1` instead of creating an incremental version and a diff file.
+(This file is automatically cleaned up when using `--clipboard` mode).

 ### 2. The LLM Snapshot (`.llmcontext.txt`)